-The Flash II features a low profile clip for discreet carry and a quality stainless steel blade.
+The Flash II features a low-profile clip for discreet carry and a quality stainless steel blade.
 The assist makes it a reasonable choice for those that need some help or just want quick access to their blade at times.
-SOG offers some quality knives at a good price.
+SOG is a great brand that offers some quality knives at a good price.

 Open Length: 8.2 inches

 Weight: 4.8 ounces

 The SOG Escape is not your average EDC knife.
 While the partially serrated blade is up to a wide variety of tasks, you also get a wire cutter, strap cutter, and even a glass breaker!